Foreign relations of Palau

 Palau gained its independence October 1, 1994 with the entry into force of the Compact of Free Association with the United States.
 Palau was the last Trust Territory of the Pacific Islands territories to gain its independence.
 Under the Compact, the U.S. remains responsible for Palau's defense for 50 years.

 Palau is a sovereign nation and conducts its own foreign relations.
-From its independence until July 2019, Palau had established diplomatic relations with 101 countries.

 Palau was admitted to the United Nations on December 15, 1994, and has since joined several other international organizations.
 In 2004, Stuart Beck was appointed to serve as Palau's first permanent representative to the United Nations.
 Along with the other former Trust Territories, Palau is one of a handful of countries that regularly votes with Israel in the United Nations General Assembly.

 Diplomatic relations

 List of countries which Palau maintains diplomatic relations with: